Jordan-Pierce/CoralNet-Toolbox/docs/README.md

 # CoralNet Toolbox Instructions

 ## Overview
-The CoralNet Toolbox is a Python application built using PyQt5 for image annotation and analysis.
+The CoralNet Toolbox is a Python application built using PyQt5 for image annotation.
 This guide provides instructions on how to use the application, including key functionalities and hotkeys.

 ## Annotations